BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

 The core challenge in reference-free APC is the accurate prediction of the target note pitch without relying on explicit melodic references.
-While the input audio alone may suffice when pitch errors are small (e.g., less than a semitone), severe pitch deviations present significant challenges.
-In such cases, acoustic features alone are insufficient to estimate the intended musical pitch, necessitating additional context from high-level musical priors—such as tonal structure, melodic contour, and harmonic relationships.
+While the input singing voice alone may suffice when pitch errors are small (e.g., less than a semitone), severe pitch deviations present significant challenges.
+In such cases, acoustic features alone are insufficient to estimate the intended note pitch, necessitating additional context from high-level musical priors—such as tonal structure, melodic contour, and underlying chordal relationships among neighboring notes.
+Therefore, in Stage 2, BERT-APC estimates the intended note pitch by incorporating high-level musical priors beyond acoustic features alone.

-To address this, we propose a \textit{Context-aware Note Pitch Predictor (CNPP)} that integrates musical context into note-level pitch prediction.
+To address this, we propose a \textit{Context-aware Note Pitch Predictor (CNPP)} that incorporates musical context into note-level pitch prediction.
 CNPP takes a sequence of detuned note segments and the corresponding fractional stationary pitch estimates as inputs, and predicts musically coherent target note pitches.
 It leverages a symbolic language model, MusicBERT~\cite{smu_musicbert21}, originally developed for music understanding, to infer musically plausible note pitches.

 A technical issue in repurposing a symbolic language model for note pitch prediction is bridging the modality gap: the stationary pitches of the input voice have continuous values, whereas MusicBERT expects discrete symbolic tokens as input.
-A straightforward solution would be to round each pitch value to the closest discrete pitch; however, this naive approach leads to precision loss, preventing the symbolic model from capturing essential acoustic nuances and thus limiting its prediction accuracy.
+A straightforward solution would be to round each pitch value to the closest discrete pitch; however, this naive approach leads to precision loss, preventing the symbolic model from capturing essential acoustic nuances and thus limiting its prediction performance.
 Therefore, we represent stationary pitches as \textit{interpolated pitch embeddings}.
 MusicBERT represents discrete pitches using learned embeddings, and we leverage these embeddings to represent stationary pitches.
 Specifically, we encode a stationary pitch by interpolating between the embeddings of the two closest discrete pitches, as in Eq.~\ref{eq:pitch_embedding_interpolation}: